endlesspint8/endlesspint8.github.io/testing/2017-05-26-hunting-DOWGs.md

 ---
 layout: post
 title: Why are there no brothers on the wall?
-subtitle: Forget the Images, We Own the Wall
+subtitle: Forget the Images, Let's Own the Wall
 tags: ["ParallelSets", "D3"]
 shortlink: http://bit.ly/prplxd3
 twitimg: pic.twitter.com/nqGsQDvTWQ